department-of-veterans-affairs/vets-api/modules/appeals_api/app/swagger/appeals_api/v2/api_description.md

 Sandbox test submissions do not progress through the same statuses as in the Production environment.
 In the lower environments (i.e. Sandbox or Staging), the final status of a submission is `submitted`.
 In the lower environments, we allow passing a `Status-Simulation` header on the show endpoints so that you can simulate the other statuses.

-Statuses can be simulated for both HLR/NOD submissions as well as evidence document uploads.
+Statuses can be simulated for all submissions as well as evidence document uploads.

 The **submission statuses** available for simulation are the statuses listed in the Submission Statuses table above.